sojamo/axis-streamer/README.md

 1. **OSC broadcast**: forward absolute joint positions as OSC messages over UDP to OSC receivers
 2. **WebSocket**: send absolute joint positions to a web-app listening on default port 5080

-Alternatively, data can be read and played back from one or more .bvh file (see [app/load.js](app/load.js)).
+Alternatively, data can be read and played back from one or more .bvh files.

 ## Installation